Las Vegas Aviators welcome fans of all ages at new ballpark

 Gov. Steve Sisolak welcomed the crowd before a flight-themed pregame show complete with a fighter jet flyover out of Nellis Air Force Base.
 David Weinreb, CEO of The Howard Hughes Corp., which owns the team, sang the national anthem, and Henderson 9-year-old Hailey Dawson’s ceremonial first pitch caught the strike zone.

-The franchise revealed two new mascots prior to the game, one in slightly more dramatic fashion.
+The franchise revealed two new mascots before the game, one in slightly more dramatic fashion.
 Spruce the Goose introduced itself by prompting fans to flap their wings/arms.
 Minutes later, a robotic-looking pilot named Mr. Aviator blasted onto the grass from center field using a jetpack.

 “When I saw it, I was like, ‘Oh, wow.
 They’re really putting on a show, huh?’”
 Williams said.
 “Vegas has to do everything big.”